Mistycloud2/Aura-Clock/Google Play Docs/Aura Clock description.md

-**Simple, easy for eyes dimmable clock with soothing aura glow and chime.**
+**Simple, pleasant, dimmable clock with soothing aura glow and chime.
+No Ads! 🚫**